Iterable/iterable-web-sdk/README.md

 ## `IterableUrlHandler`

-An interface that defines `handleIterableURL`, which, when added to `IterableConfig`, is called when the SDK encounters a standard URL (as opposed to a custom action).
+An interface that defines `handleIterableURL`, which the SDK can call to handle standard URLs (`https://`, `custom://`, but not `action://`) that result from from clicks on embedded messages.

 ```ts
 interface IterableUrlHandler {